PacoReinaCampo/OpenNN/lifecycle/book/chapters/chapter7.md

-# SOFTWARE CONFIGURATION MANAGEMENT RECORDS
+# HARDWARE CONFIGURATION MANAGEMENT RECORDS

-Software Configuration Management (CM) Records are essential documents that capture the detailed information and history of all configuration items (CIs) within a software project.
-These records ensure that the software development and maintenance processes are controlled, tracked, and documented, enabling effective management of changes, versions, and statuses throughout the software lifecycle.
+Hardware Configuration Management (CM) Records are essential documents that capture the detailed information and history of all configuration items (CIs) within a hardware project.
+These records ensure that the hardware development and maintenance processes are controlled, tracked, and documented, enabling effective management of changes, versions, and statuses throughout the hardware lifecycle.

-## PURPOSE OF SOFTWARE CONFIGURATION MANAGEMENT RECORDS
+## PURPOSE OF HARDWARE CONFIGURATION MANAGEMENT RECORDS

-**Description**: The primary purpose of software CM records is to maintain comprehensive documentation of the configuration items, their versions, changes, and the status of each item throughout the software lifecycle.
+**Description**: The primary purpose of hardware CM records is to maintain comprehensive documentation of the configuration items, their versions, changes, and the status of each item throughout the hardware lifecycle.

 **Importance**:

-- **Change Control**: Facilitates the management and control of changes to the software.
+- **Change Control**: Facilitates the management and control of changes to the hardware.
-- **Traceability**: Ensures that every change and version of the software can be traced back to its source.
+- **Traceability**: Ensures that every change and version of the hardware can be traced back to its source.
-- **Consistency**: Maintains consistency in software design and documentation.
+- **Consistency**: Maintains consistency in hardware design and documentation.
 - **Compliance**: Helps meet regulatory and industry standards for configuration management.
-- **Historical Record**: Provides a historical record of the software's development and changes for future reference and analysis.
+- **Historical Record**: Provides a historical record of the hardware's development and changes for future reference and analysis.

-## KEY ELEMENTS OF SOFTWARE CONFIGURATION MANAGEMENT RECORDS
+## KEY ELEMENTS OF HARDWARE CONFIGURATION MANAGEMENT RECORDS

 ### Configuration Item Identification

-**Description**: Information that uniquely identifies each configuration item within the software project.
+**Description**: Information that uniquely identifies each configuration item within the hardware project.

 **Key Elements**: